 where \( i \in \{\textit{TSR}, \textit{ALC}, \textit{VD}\} \).
 Here, \( \textit{Data}_i \) denotes the dataset specific to each perception task \( T_i \), and \( \textit{Prompt}_i \) is the prompt customized to fine-tune \(\vlm^{i}_{\textit{solo}}\) for that particular task, ensuring task-specific optimization.

-Alternatively, a single \vlm can handle all AV tasks in a tandem approach, providing a unified method for improving robustness across multiple modules, as depicted in \autoref{fig:Tandem_Defense_Design}.
-In this design, multiple image-query pairs—each corresponding to a different task—are combined into a single input, where images are concatenated using a separator, and queries are merged in the same order.
+Alternatively, a single \vlm can handle all AV tasks using a tandem approach, providing a unified method to improve robustness across multiple modules, as depicted in \autoref{fig:Tandem_Defense_Design}.
+In this design, multiple image query pairs, each corresponding to a different task, are combined into a single input: the images are concatenated using a separator and the queries are merged in the same order.
 The model processes this structured batch simultaneously within one forward pass, extracting task-specific outputs for each image-query pair independently while treating the collection as a cohesive input during execution: